geomob/geomob-website/_posts/2019-01-10-Jan-30th-geomob-bcn-details.markdown

 All that, and geobeers!
 A geo good time is guaranteed.

+Please get in touch if you would also like to speak, either on the 30th or at a future event.

 Many thanks to our speakers, Coworkidea for hosting us, and of course to our
 sponsors:
 [AVUXI](https://www.avuxi.com),